-Psychological statistics and two selected areas are developed and studied intensively at an advanced level.
+Research Methods and two selected areas are developed and studied intensively at an advanced level.
 Candidates should plan their reading requirements and their selection of areas for special study in consultation with the Head of the School of Applied Psychology.

-The areas of special study will include the following, although not all may be available in any one year: Abnormal Psychology, Differential Psychology, Psychometrics, Child Psychology, Social Psychology, Learning, Perception, Motivation, Human Factors Engineering, Guidance and Counselling.
+The areas of special study will include the following, although not all may be available in any one year: Abnormal Psychology, Psychological Testing, Physiological Psychology, Psychometrics, Child Psychology, Social Psychology, Learning, Perception, Motivation, Industrial Psychology, Human Factors Engineering and Guidance and Counselling.

-Part A-Psychological Statistics III
+Part A-Research Methods III